 Resource Evaluation Program

 The Resource Evaluation Program activities support all BOEM program areas, both energy and non-energy, through critical technical and economic analysis.
-The primary program objective is to identify areas of the Outer Continental Shelf (OCS) that are most promising for oil and gas development including gas hydrates.
+The primary program objective is to identify areas of the Outer Continental Shelf (OCS) that are most promising for oil and gas development.
 Resource Evaluation Functions are carried out by personnel located at Bureau Headquarters and Regional Offices.

-The Resource Evaluation Program consists of seven major components:
+The Resource Evaluation Program consists of eight major components: